Istvan Ladunga (Editor) Computational Biology of Transcription Factor Binding

 My Laboratory conducts research in the computational biology (you can call it bioinformatics) of:

-• Transcriptional regulation in the alga Chlamydomonas reinhardtii and in the yeast Saccharomyces cerevisiae
+• Transcriptional regulation in the algae, including Chlamydomonas reinhardtii

 • Next generation sequencing including RNA-seq and ChIP-Seq